Overview

 Organic

 For manufacturers to label meat or dairy as organic, they must meet minimum standards.
 Farmers must raise animals without genetic engineering, ionizing radiation, or sewage sludge.
-Animals must be allowed year-round access to the outdoors for a minimum of 120 days except under specific conditions like inclement weather.
+Animals must be allowed year-round access to the outdoors for at least 120 days except under specific conditions like inclement weather.
 Farmers must feed animals 100% certified organic vegetarian feed except for trace minerals and vitamins used to meet the animal’s nutritional requirements.
 Plus, animals cannot have antibiotics or added growth hormones.
 See this episode for more information on eating organic during pregnancy.

 Antibiotics and Hormones